 Step 1: Get the ROM set

 86Box relies on a set of ROM dumps gathered from physical hardware to emulate it.
-This includes the system BIOS, as well as any option ROMs used by extension cards.
+This includes the system BIOS, as well as any option ROMs used by expansion cards.
 If you try to start 86Box without one, you’ll receive an error and 86Box will close.
 You need to download the ROM set from here, and extract it into one of the supported locations.

 Step 2: Meet the main window